-At balance date, other debtors representing financial assets with a nominal value of \$65k (2019: \$48) were impaired.
-The amount of the provision raised against these debtors was \$65k (2019: \$48).
-They individually have been impaired as a result of their doubtful collection.
+At balance date, other debtors representing financial assets with a nominal value of \$65k (2019: \$48k) were impaired.
+The amount of the provision raised against these debtors was \$65k (2019: \$48k) as a result of their doubtful collection.
 Many of the long outstanding past due amounts have been lodged with Council's debt collectors or are on payment arrangements.